CityOfPhiladelphia/standards-docs/site-content/guidelines/content/punctuation-and-formatting.md

 Unless used to shorten a quote, write around them as much as possible.
 If they are absolutely necessary, they should be treated as a word, with spaces before and after.

 * **Example:** The sign said "no eating, drinking, or smoking,” becomes, _The sign said "no ... smoking."_
 {{% /filter-item %}}

+{{% filter-item Emphasis %}}
+**Bold** calls attention to key information.

+_Italics_ are used under specific conditions, such as to indicate the title of a book.
+Avoid using italics to emphasize an idea or to create a sarcastic tone.

+Underlining should not be used in web communications, as this can be reserved to indicate a link.
+{{% /filter-item %}}